NPann/GenTex/doc/topics/intro.rst

 GenTex stands for General Texture analysis.

-This package provides a suite of routines that combines standard texture analysis methods based on GLC and entropy/statistical complexity analysis methods.
+This package provides a suite of routines that combines standard texture analysis methods based on GLCM and entropy/statistical complexity analysis methods.

 What is this package for?
 ==========================